localghosts/store-it/README.md

 ### Project Presentation

 The project was presented in front of entire class.
-[Link to presentation](github-assets//store.it-Presentation-localghosts.pdf)
+[Link to presentation | localghosts](github-assets//store.it-Presentation-localghosts.pdf)

 ## Deployment